 The objectives and outcomes of the projects funded under this mechanism, should be in agreement with ICANN’s efforts for an Internet that is stable, secure, resilient, scalable, and standards-based.
 Projects are expected to advance work related to open access, future oriented developments, innovation and open standards, for the benefit of the Internet community.
 Projects addressing diversity, participation and inclusion should strive to deepen informed engagement and participation from developing countries, under-represented communities and all stakeholders.

 Therefore, the CCWG considers the following to be important guidelines for the review and selection of applications seeking auction proceeds funding:

-The purpose of a grant/application should be in service of ICANN's mission and core principles.
-This means that the objective(s) and outcome(s) outlined in the grant applications should clearly demonstrate how they are contributing to the continued growth and development of an “open and interoperable Internet”, that will in turn create benefits for the Internet community.

-Supportive of ICANN’s communities’ activities, and consensus building processes.

-Therefore, the CCWG considers the following to be important guidelines for the review and selection of applications seeking auction proceeds funding:

 The purpose of a grant/application must be in service of ICANN's mission and core principles